rpede/MobileProgramming24/_backend_as_a_service/introduction.md

 - Notification service
 - Cloud functions

-Though there are similarities between services from various BasS providers they are not interoperable.
+Although there are similarities between services from various BasS providers they are not interoperable.
-Each provider got their own SDK which gives you access to everything they offer from a single package.
+Each provider has their own SDK which gives you access to everything they offer bundles up a single package.

 # Choosing a provider

 Google is behind Flutter.
 They are also behind Firebase.
-So naturally they go Firebase and Flutter very well integrated.
+So naturally Firebase and Flutter very well integrated.
 The problem with Firebase is that you need to sign-up with a credit card in order to use cloud functions.